 Computers are available on a first-come, first-served basis.
-Each user is limited to two hours per session.
-If there is no wait list after those two hours, the user may be granted an additional four hours of time.
-Computers will prompt users to enter their library card number to begin a session.
+Each user is limited to 60 minutes with up to two 30-minute extentions if there is no waiting list.
+Computers will prompt users to enter their first name to begin a session.

 The library offers desktop computers that are situated in different areas of the library.
 Desktops are equipped with internet access, Microsoft Office software, including Word, Excel and PowerPoint, and fee-based printing.